yashoza1203/Quantum-Tic-Tac-Toe/README.md

  2. Install the required packages by running the following command in the terminal: `pip install -r requirements.txt`
  3. Run the game using the command `python main.py`

+ ## Notes on the frontend:
+ * Double click on the move to select a different move.
+ * After entangling the entangled boxes will be turned white for a couple of seconds

  ## References:

  https://www.researchgate.net/publication/338113536_Quantum_Tic-Tac-Toe_A_Hybrid_of_Quantum_and_Classical_Computing